Shop the Eclipse Store

 • Eclipses have "twins."
 The total solar eclipse of May 11, 2078, is a "twin" of the 2024 eclipse.

-• The path of the 2024 eclipse will cross over Texas, Oklahoma, Arkansas, Missouri, Illinois, Kentucky, Indiana, Ohio, Pennsylvania, New York, Vermont, New Hampshire, Maine, and tiny parts of Tennessee and Michigan.
+• The path of the 2024 eclipse crossed over Texas, Oklahoma, Arkansas, Missouri, Illinois, Kentucky, Indiana, Ohio, Pennsylvania, New York, Vermont, New Hampshire, Maine, and tiny parts of Tennessee and Michigan.

-• The magnitude of the 2024 eclipse is 1.0566.
+• The magnitude of the 2024 eclipse was 1.0566.
 Any eclipse with a magnitude of at least 1.0 is a total eclipse.

 • All total eclipses have points of greatest duration and greatest eclipse.
-For the 2024 eclipse, those points are located in Mexico.
+For the 2024 eclipse, those points were located in Mexico.

-• For the 2024 eclipse, no other state has a longer path of totality than Texas, with 478 miles of shadow coverage.
+• For the 2024 eclipse, no other state had a longer path of totality than Texas, with 478 miles of shadow coverage.

-• The path of the 2024 eclipse will cross over four state capitals.
+• The path of the 2024 eclipse crossed over four state capitals.

-• The partial phases of the 2024 eclipse will last for a total of about two to three hours.
+• The partial phases of the 2024 eclipse lasted for a total of about two to three hours.

-• From Texas to Maine, the 2024 eclipse travels about 2,142 miles in approximately 64 minutes and 29 seconds at an average speed of about 1,993 mph.
+• From Texas to Maine, the 2024 eclipse traveled about 2,142 miles in approximately 64 minutes and 29 seconds at an average speed of about 1,993 mph.

-• For the 2024 eclipse, the smallest partial eclipse in the U.S. and contiguous U.S. will occur in Alaska and Washington, respectively, with only about 16 percent of the Sun obscured in Washington and with Alaska directly on the dividing line between partial eclipse and no eclipse at all.
+• For the 2024 eclipse, the smallest partial eclipse in the U.S. and contiguous U.S. occurred in Alaska and Washington, respectively, with only about 16 percent of the Sun obscured in Washington and with Alaska directly on the dividing line between partial eclipse and no eclipse at all.

 • Before 2024, the last total solar eclipse to occur on April 8 was in 2005.
 The next total solar eclipse to occur on April 8 will be in 2722.
 Neither in the U.S.

-• Most of North America and Central America will get at least a partial solar eclipse on April 8, 2024, and a partial eclipse will be seen in small parts of South America and Europe.
+• Most of North America and Central America got at least a partial solar eclipse on April 8, 2024, and a partial eclipse could be seen in small parts of South America and Europe.

-• Compared to the 2017 eclipse, the 2024 eclipse has a duration of totality that's about 68 percent longer and a path of totality that's about 76 percent wider at its widest point.
+• Compared to the 2017 eclipse, the 2024 eclipse had a duration of totality that was about 68 percent longer and a path of totality that was about 76 percent wider at its widest point.

 TOP